Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 1.9.14 =
+- Added product option that lets customers select payment currency.
 - Fixed [accept_stripe_payment] shortcode was ignoring shipping_address option.
 - Fixed quantity set for a product was ignored under some circumstances.

 = 1.9.13 =
 - Payment buttons are now replaced by a spinner during payment processing for better user experience.